pantheon-systems/drupal-project/UPGRADING.md

     ```terminus site:info ${OLD_SITE_NAME} --format=json | jq -r ".organization"```

-2. If so, do you have the permissions to create new sites inside that org?
+1. If so, do you have the permissions to create new sites inside that org?
 If the answer is "No", you need that
     permission to use this guide.

-2. Do you have administrative permissions in Pantheon to move things like DNS names and primary site URL's?
+1. Do you have administrative permissions in Pantheon to move things like DNS names and primary site URL's?
-    You can create the upgrade, but you will not be able to make the site live without permission to change
+    You can create the upgrade and get it working, but you will not be able to make the site live without permission
-    those settings.
+    to change those settings.

 ## Installed Tools: